TheRealKaup/KTech/documentation/style.md

 Make member variables of engine components public only if they should be normally used by the user.

+If an engine component becomes too big to be easily readable within 2 singular header and source files, split them within a new directory, similar to how `Input` has its own `engine/input/` directory.

 ## Other conventions about classes

 Use the `struct` keyword for a class that has no protected or private members.
 Otherwise, use the `class` keyword.